(785) 864-4073 cco@ku.edu

 Our History

 Founded in 1990 as an initiative for all students to directly access and serve the Lawrence community, the CCO works with a variety of student groups, organizations and local non-profits to address the needs of our community.
-Each program added to the CCO has grown as a response to students’ passion for the arts, sustainability, homelessness, food insecurity, mentoring, animals, advocacy and education.
+Each program added to the CCO has grown as a response to students’ passion for the arts, sustainability, food insecurity, mentoring, animals, advocacy, education, and more.